django-fluent/django-fluent-pages/docs/newpagetypes/fluent_contents.rst

     class DonationViewBase(CurrentPageTemplateMixin):
+        # There is no need to redeclare the template here,
-        #template_name = 'pages/donation.html'   # Auto selected by the plugin from the admin
+        # it's auto selected from the plugin/admin by CurrentPageTemplateMixin.
+        #template_name = 'pages/donation.html'
         render_tab = ''

         def get_context_data(self, **kwargs):